 $495 per credit hour.
 One Class = 3 credit hours = $1,485

 12 HR, Full time = $5,940 + $160 (Tech Fee) = $6,100

-NGU partners with Tree of Life Bookstores (TOL), which provides students with cheaper and more convenient rental course materials.
-This partnership helps students pay less for textbook costs, and also receive them before classes begin.
-We have provided a section on our website with answers to Frequently Asked Questions such as, how are textbooks provided?; what happens if I add or drop a class?; or what if I want to opt out of Tree of Life and buy my own books?
+NGU partners with Slingshot Bookstores (Slingshot), which provides students with cheaper and more convenient rental course materials.
+This partnership helps students pay less for textbook costs and also receive them before classes begin.
+We have provided a section on our website with answers to Frequently Asked Questions such as, how are textbooks provided?; what happens if I add or drop a class?; or what if I want to opt-out of Slingshot and buy my own books?
 Be sure to check out this section for details.
 Business Administration = $500 per term

 For NGU online and graduate students, the fee is $30/credit hour.

 LOW Estimate: $600 per month, factoring 5 months into total cost = $3,000

 D.Min. – $5,560 (12 hrs./tech fee) + $360 (books) + $6,000 (living exp.) = $11,920 (10 months)